OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Trust Is Cheaper Than Control.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?si=lP_wDV8ux-4lx1b_&amp;list=PLreQNsM8LqWCe6iQnA_84PbtOqsJ9c5w3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 It saddens me that we have so normalized the costs of mistrust that we don't notice them.
-This sequence of posts is my attempt to dislodge that from our collective consciousness.
+This sequence of posts is my attempt to dislodge that misconception from our collective consciousness.

 ---
 This article is cross-posted on Substack [here](), Medium [here]() and LinkedIn [here]().
 It's also [here]() in my Brain.